 Monetary Awards will be processed by a Claims Administrator appointed by the Court.
-The costs of the Claims Administrator will be paid from the Monetary Award Fund, which is funded by the NFL Parties.
+The costs of the Claims Administrator will be paid from the Monetary Award Fund.
 Monetary Awards are based on the particular Qualifying Diagnosis that the retired player receives and will be downwardly adjusted based on the retired player's age at the time of that diagnosis and all other applicable Offsets.
 Generally, the younger a Retired NFL Football Player is when he receives a Qualifying Diagnosis, the greater the base compensation for the Monetary Award.
 See Monetary Award Grid, at Exhibit 3 to the Settlement Agreement.
 Conversely, the older a Retired NFL Football Player is when he receives a Qualifying Diagnosis, the lower the base compensation for the Monetary Award.
 At age 80 or older, the base Monetary Award for ALS becomes fixed at \$300,000, before application of Offsets.
 Id.
 The base Monetary Awards for Retired NFL Football Players diagnosed at age 80 or older with Level 2 Neurocognitive Impairment, Alzheimer's Disease, Parkinson's Disease, or Death with CTE are fixed at \$50,000, before application of Offsets, and for Level 1.5 Neurocognitive Impairment, the base award is fixed at \$25,000, before application of Offsets.
 Id.
 The Award levels based on a Retired NFL Football Player's age at the time of the Qualifying Diagnosis and the percentage reduction of any applicable Offsets are laid out in the Settlement Agreement and Monetary Award Grid attached thereto.

-All Monetary Awards will be adjusted upwards annually for inflation, beginning one year after the Effective Date, up to 2.5% per year, the precise amount subject to the sound judgment of the Special Master (or the Court if such time comes that the Co-Lead Class Counsel and Counsel for the NFL Parties agree that the Special Master's role is no longer necessary), based on consideration of the Consumer Price Index for Urban Consumers (CPI-U).
+All Monetary Awards will be adjusted upwards annually for inflation, up to 2.5% per year, the precise amount subject to the sound judgment of the Special Master (or the Claims Administrator after expiration of the term of the Special Master).